ElPatatone/GPU-computing-lab/gpu-architecture/rtx2060/README.md

 This is because the `RTX 2060` has a compute capability of 7.5, which specifies the max number of threads per block as 1024.
 This has been the case since March 2010, once compute capability reached 2.x and higher.

+There is no clear 1-to-1 mapping for the blocks in the grid and the SMs in the GPU.
+It is a `dynamic assignment` where the CUDA global scheduler distributes blocks to the SMs in a circular(round-robin) fashion.
+SMs will take blocks in turns until all the blocks in the grid are assigned to a SM.
+This approach balances the workload, ensuring most SMs receive some work even if light instead of leaving SMs idle while others are overloaded.

 ## References
 1. [Nvidia TU106 breakdown](https://www.techpowerup.com/gpu-specs/nvidia-tu106.g875)